-Salt beef, like New York-style corned beef, is a Jewish deli meat made from beef briskets cured in brine.
+Salt beef, as New York-style corned beef is known in the UK, is a Jewish deli meat made from beef briskets cured in brine.
 The salt breaks down the tough brisket meat while letting its flavours emerge.
 Salt beef ought not be an exercise in aerobic mastication, as some London purveyors would have you believe, nor should it be stringy and dry.
-(The residual salt is already enough to build a two-pint thirst.)
-In a proper sandwich the meat surrenders instantly to the chew, melting in the mouth and flooding it with flavor.
+The residual salt is already enough to build a two-pint thirst.

-When sourcing briskets that have already been cured, as most (but not all) London salt beef bars do, meat texture comes down to cooking, conditioning and carving.
+When sourcing briskets that have already been cured, as most London salt beef bars do, meat texture comes down to cooking, conditioning and carving.
 First, the cured briskets should be patiently simmered for several hours.
 Second, the meat should be kept hot, wet and tender in a hot bath or steamer to within minutes of the time it is trimmed and carved – preferably hand-carved.
-Prolonged exposure to heat lamps will demoisturize the beef as surely as it would your skin.
+Prolonged exposure to heat lamps will demoisturise the beef as surely as it would your skin.

 5. Selfridges Brass Rail